 - Currently, health care is in a state of transition.
-Students must become familiar with change as an environmental reality and must learn ways of anticipating, planning for, and responding to change. - Health care delivery must be provided in many different settings.
-Students must be prepared to translate occupational therapy principles to the service needs of a variety of settings. - In anticipation of health care reform, education must prepare students to respond to as yet unanticipated fiscal realities requiring the balance of quality and supply.
+Students must become familiar with change processes and learn ways to anticipate, plan for, and respond to change. - Health care delivery must be provided in many different settings.
+Students must be prepared to translate occupational therapy principles to the service needs of a variety of settings. - In addition to providing evaluation and intervention at the individual client level, occupational therapists must also be prepared to provide services at the population level for whole groups needing help with transition and adaptation of functional daily life skills. - As health care policy continually evolves, education must prepare students to respond and adapt to new fiscal realities requiring the balance of quality and supply.